Governor training and development

 We strongly recommend that all new governors attend the induction programme and more experienced governors use the programme to get updates on new developments.
 Each governing body is held accountable for their own training and development and we would suggest that you discuss your training needs on a regular basis and plan attendance at training courses accordingly to ensure that you are aware of key issues and changes to the law.

-To see courses currently offered in the programme please click Training Brochure 2017 to 18 SPRING (pdf, 179kb)
+To see courses currently offered in the programme please click Training brochure Summer 2018 (pdf, 195kb)